PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:13:43
+Last updated: 2024-04-02 18:14:17
-Random Quote: It is not uncommon for people to spend their whole life waiting to start living. - Eckhart Tolle
+Random Quote: In all chaos there is a cosmos, in all disorder a secret order. - Carl Jung